 I’m David Hewitt and I’m a Parent Governor at the school.
 I have been a governor since 2019 and sit on the committees for School Improvement and Resources.
 I’m the link governor responsible for monitoring compliance of the school website.
 I have two children at the school and wish for all children to have happy environment, inspiring learning and for them to build strong foundations in themselves for their next step in education.
 These years are the building blocks for the adults they will become.
 I think it’s important to encourage achievement in all aspects of school life, ensure opportunities for all and to help guide children in treating others with honesty and respect.

 I’m Padmini Naicker, a parent governor and Vice Chair of Governors at Shepherd Primary School.
-My son, Rithvik, is a pupil at Shepherd Primary and my older son was also at Shepherd Primary and is now at university.
+My sons were at Shepherd Primary School but have now moved on to Secondary school and University.
 I’m also the Chair of the School Improvement Committee, link governor for attendance and the governor training co-ordinator.
 I believe every child is different and has their own path to achieve their true potential.
 I’m glad to help the school in my own small way in order for them to make sure the children are able to do that.